doyleLai/Raspberry-Pi-Captive-Portal/README.md

 ## Set up captive portal on 192.168.4.1:80 (Flask)
 We will use Python and Flask framework to host the captive portal.

-If you have not installed the Flask framwok, run
+If you have not installed the Flask, run
 ```
 sudo apt install python3-flask
 ```